avincenthill/hireavh/src/content/blogs/md/README.md

 ### Blogs

-Blogs are written in markdown and parsed with [`remarkable`](https://github.com/jonschlinkert/remarkable).
+Blogs are written in markdown and parsed with `remarkable` (https://github.com/jonschlinkert/remarkable).

 ## Available Scripts